cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-plugins.md

 In the above example, we configure 3 plugins:

 * The official Cloudify OpenStack plugin.
-* A custom Cloudify Puppet plugin provided with the blueprint.
+* A custom Cloudify puppet plugin provided with the blueprint.
-* A ruby scripts executor that is provided with a custom Cloudify agent that we're using.
+* A custom Cloudify ruby scripts executor plugin that is provided with a custom Cloudify agent that we're using.

 We then configure a `vm` node of type `openstack.nodes.Server` which uses a custom `my_interface` interface to run its operations.

 The `openstack` plugin's operations will be executed on the `central_deployment_agent` (i.e the [deployment agent]({{page.terminology_link}}#deployment-agent) running in the manager) and the `puppet` and `ruby` plugins' operations will be executed on the `host_agent`s (i.e. the [host agent]({{page.terminology_link}}#host-agent) running in the `vm`'s node instances).

+{%note title=Note%}
+We declared the `install` variables to be `false` when declaring the ruby scripts executor plugin.
+This was done since we're using a custom Cloudify agent we created using the [agent-packager]({{page.agent_packager_link}}) which is already provided with this plugin so no installation is necessary.
+{%endnote%}

 Essentially: